Technical Testing Center

-Technical Testing Center (Технички опитни центар) is acceptance testing facility that provides testing of new and existing military aircraft, military vehicles, military equipment, battle systems, civilian products for Serbian Armed Forces and is subordinated to the General Staff.
+Technical Testing Center (Технички опитни центар) is an acceptance testing facility that provides testing of new and existing military aircraft, military vehicles, military equipment, battle systems, civilian products for the Serbian Armed Forces and is subordinated to the General Staff.

 History

 Technical Testing Center was founded by Yugoslav Federal Defence Secretariat on 22 March 1973 by uniting and transforming 7 military technical institutes of Yugoslav Ground Forces.
-In 2006 due to rationalization it was merged with Air Force Testing Center and Navy Testing Center into a single institution.
+In 2006 due to rationalization it was merged with the Air Force Testing Center and Navy Testing Center into a single institution.

 Missions

 Technical Testing Center primary mission include quality control of military equipment as well as metrological securing of the defense system.
 It is obligated to research maximum weapons capabilities and to demonstrate possibilities of different usage and usage in extreme circumstances.

 Center employs more than 150 engineers as well as highly-skilled pilots and drivers who are in charge of driving or flying prototypes tested.
 It has 25 laboratories and 2 testing polygons with about 2,000 measuring devices.
 It has more than 350 developed methods for testings and it is involved in making of more than 700 defense standards.

 Some of 7,000 tests conducted by the Center include: